RandomGamer123/Project-Center-Omega/README.md

 # Project Center Omega
- New .ga website for future purposes.
+ New .ga website for future purposes, accessible at projectcenterome.ga.
+Hosted using InfinityFree.